yiwen-mei/United-States-Metropolitan-Cities-Clustering/README.md

 ## Tools and Technologies Used

 - R Studio, R Markdown
-- R Libraries: ggmap, ggplot2, dplyr, and additional libraries for clustering and data manipulation.
+- R Libraries: ggplot2, dplyr, and additional libraries for clustering and data manipulation.

 ## Results